vanishedbydefa/HypnoDL/README.md

 ## Feature
 * Download up to 250 of the latest videos
 * Download a specific video
+* Download all videos of a specified category
 * All features also work for other websites that use Tube Script

 ## Usage